 You'll be making countless decisions each day for your cleaning business.
 Can you make a workplace for yourself that is free from distractions, where you can think, plan and communicate?
 To be a success, you must combine your fantastic ideas and business tools with solid planning and organization.
 Success is never guaranteed in the cleaning industry and the variables and factors can sometimes be out of your control.
 But if you ask yourself honestly, before taking the plunge: Do I have what it takes to run a cleaning business?
 The answer should tell you if this is right for you.

-95% of cleaning & janitorial businesses fail within the first five years?
+95% of cleaning & janitorial businesses fail within the first year.
 Why?

 Here are a few reasons why: